mperezfuster/gpdb/gpdb-doc/markdown/ref_guide/modules/pg_cron.html.md

 The `pg_cron` module is installed when you install Greenplum Database.
 Before you can use it, you must perform the following steps:

-You can only install the `pg_cron` module on one database per Greenplum cluster.
+You can only install the `pg_cron` module in one database per Greenplum cluster.
 First, set the database where you want `pg_cron` to create its metadata tables, by default it uses the `postgres` database.
 In order to change it, run the following command and restart Greenplum Database:

 ```
 gpconfig -c cron.database_name -v 'db_name'